-With aggressive food guarding, it's better to prevent the behavior than try to change it.
+With aggressive food guarding, it’s better to prevent the behavior than try to change it.
 There are several things you can do to decrease the chance your dog will develop this behavior.
 One easy method is to teach your puppy that a person approaching its food bowl means something good is going to happen.
-So periodically, while your puppy is eating, approach it and drop something special — a small piece of cheese, a small piece of turkey hot dog, or another treat — into its bowl and walk away.
+So periodically, while your puppy is eating, approach it and drop something special — a small piece of cheese or another treat — into its bowl and walk away.

 Avoid free-feeding your dog (leaving food available all day long), as this only allows him or her to perceive the food as a valuable resource that needs protecting all the time.
 Rather, feed your dog the diet your veterinarian recommends at consistent times each day, and promptly remove any uneaten food.

 Another technique is to be prepared to offer a tasty treat every time you take something away from your puppy.
 And all dogs should be taught a “drop it” command for their own safety.
 One aspect of teaching the command involves rewarding your dog with something special every time it complies with your command to “drop it.”
 All these techniques teach your dog that responding to your requests means rewards will come, so it will be less likely to perceive a need to guard items like food.